askui/askui-dev-docs/docs/versioned_docs/version-0.20.2/general/07-Troubleshooting/cannot_find_element_error.md

 ```

 ### 2. Use Generic Element-Descriptor
-It could be the case that the target element is not detected correctly, for example, an icon could possibly be detected as a toggle or checkbox and vice versa.
+It could be the case that the target element is not detected correctly, e.g, an icon could possibly be detected as a toggle or checkbox and vice versa.
 In such cases, the generic element-descriptor `element()` could be a good option.

 Be aware that `element()` alone specifies no particular property.
 It is recommended to be used in conjunction with a [relational element descriptor](../../api/04-Relations/above.md):